 This particular variety of date makes up about 95 percent of US production.
 Deglet Noor dates are considered to be the “queen of all dates” and are very soft.
 They taste like sweet hone and are quite affordable.
 The Deglet Noor date are an all-purpose date that can be used in many different recipes or eaten on their own.
 They are also easy to cut into uniform pieces for better presentation because they have that dry texture.
 They are perfect for making cakes, pieces of bread, and cookies.

 6. Dried Dates

 Dried dates are ripened in the sun right on the tree.
 They have a long shelf life of 12 months or more.
 You can also freeze them to retain their delicious flavor for up to five years.
 They contain about 5 grams of fiber and about 3 grams of protein per serving, and they have a nice strong flavor.
-They also contain vitamin K and C, as well as iron, calcium, and B vitamins.
+Dried dates also contain vitamins K and C and iron, calcium, and B vitamins.
 They are also a great source of energy.

 7. Halawy Dates

 Halawy dates are soft dates that taste like honey or caramel.
 The name is also sometimes spelled, Halawi, and the name “Halawy” means “sweet.”
-They are small to medium in size, and they ripen about midway through the season.
-They have a golden-brown skin, and the flesh is tender.
-They are more wrinkled than other dates and has a very rich caramel flavor.
-They will melt in your mouth and are perfect for the caramel fan.
-They are used in many savory dishes and pair really well with cheese so Tahy would be a great addition to any wine and cheese tasting get-together.
+Halawy dates are small to medium in size, and they ripen about midway through the season.
+They have golden-brown skin, and the flesh is tender.
+They are more wrinkled than other dates and have a very rich caramel flavor.
+Halawy dates will melt in your mouth and are perfect for the caramel fan.
+They are used in many savory dishes and pair really well with cheese, so they would be a great addition to any wine and cheese-tasting get-together.